How to Install a Steel Door

 Proper door installation is essential for longevity and performance.
-This manual will guide you through the key steps to install a commercial steel door.
+This manual will guide you through the key steps of how to install a steel door.

-You can also reference our video for a visual demonstration of the installation.
+You can also reference our video for a visual demonstration of steel door installation.

 Step 1: Preparation